 Grantee provided adequate expenditure documentation on all but one of the grants.
-Grantee has requested additional time to gather the additional documentation.
-In September, we met with Grantee and they requested additional time to gather information from sponsorees as to whether they qualify to be represented by the grantee as a fiscal sponsor.
-Grantee will begin providing documentation by 10/31/2007, and expects to have the majority of the response completed by 12/31/07, with the remainder to be completed no later than 3/31/08.
+The grantee also requested additional time to gather information from over 20 sponsorees as to whether they qualify to be represented by the grantee as a fiscal sponsor.
+The grantee provided documentation on 3/28/08, and its response is currently under review by Agency management.
 A management decision should be finalized by 7/31/08.